-The expense recognition principle represents the primary difference between accrual and cash accounting.
-As an essential reminder, the accrual accounting method recognizes revenues and expenses when they’re incurred, regardless of when cash is received or paid.
-In opposition, the cash accounting method recognizes revenue or costs at the moment cash is received or paid.
+The expense recognition principle is the primary difference between accrual and cash accounting.
+As a reminder, the accrual accounting method recognizes revenues and expenses when they’re happening, regardless of when cash is received or paid.
+The cash accounting method, however, recognizes revenue or costs as soon as cash is received or paid.

-The expense recognition principle is used strictly under accrual accounting.
-It is commonly referred to as the matching principle as you don’t recognize and record a cost until those expenses are matched to the revenues they helped generate.
-When paired, the expense is recorded in the period the revenue was produced, not the period of the original cost.
+Because of its complexities, the expense recognition principle is only used with accrual accounting.
+You might sometimes hear it referred to as the matching principle, this is because you don’t recognize and record a cost until those expenses are matched to the revenues they helped generate.
+Once paired (or matched), the expense is recorded in the same period the revenue was produced, not the period of the original cost.

 What Would Expense Recognition Look Like?

 Take, for example, a flower shop.
 The store spent $50,000 on new flower seeds.
 After two months, the newly bloomed flowers sold for $100,000.
 Since the original expense is directly related to the revenue produced from selling the flowers, the expense would be recognized and recorded on the financial statements in the period the flowers were sold.

 In other words, the flower shop should match the $50,000 cost of seeds with the $100,000 revenue from the flowers at the end of the generated revenues period.